waelbt/ft_transcendence/README.md

-Here's a draft README file for your React Native application, which includes instructions on how to start the application and set up the JSON server using `ngrok`:

----

 # React Native Application Setup

 Welcome to the React Native Application repository.
 This README will guide you through setting up the application and starting the JSON server with `ngrok` for data fetching.